google/zetasql/docs/functions-and-operators.md

 expressions.
 The `SAFE.` prefix only prevents errors that occur because of the value of the function inputs, such as "value out of range" errors; other errors, such as internal or system errors, may still occur.
 If the function does not return an error, `SAFE.` has no effect on the output.
-If the function never returns an error, like `RAND`, then `SAFE.` has no effect.

 [Operators][link-to-operators], such as `+` and `=`, do not support the `SAFE.` prefix.
 To prevent errors from a division